tom-seddon/b2/doc/Overview.md

 ## Customize hardware

-The hardware menu by default lists several types of BBC B (with different disk interfaces), B+, B+128, Master 128 with MOS 3.20 and Master 128 with MOS 3.50. `Hardware` > `Configs` lets you edit this list and choose what each config includes - ROMs, sideways RAM status, and extra hardware.
+The hardware menu by default lists several types of BBC B (with different disk interfaces), B+, B+128, Master 128 with MOS 3.20 or MOS 3.50, Master Compact with MOS 5.00 or MOS 5.10, and Olivetti PC 128 S.
+`Hardware` > `Configs` lets you edit this list and choose what each config includes - ROMs, sideways RAM status, and extra hardware.

 Select the config to modify in the list on the left hand side.
 The right hand side will display the ROM slot contents, and tick boxes for